Cloud-Native Applications: Examples, Benefits and Development Methods

 Software containers are portable, integrated operating environments encompassing an application and all the software components it needs to run.

-Containers have become a wildly popular alternative to complex virtual machines because they are:
+Containers are a popular alternative to complex virtual machines because they are:

 Cloud-native applications assume that the underlying infrastructure is fluid and adaptable to their needs.